 Author Bio: Written by Sunbul Kazmi – a Psychotherapist based in Islamabad.
 Her counseling style is eclectic yet methodical, with a mix of humanistic, psychodynamic, and holistic approaches.
 She does individual as well as group therapy and her work includes marriage and family counseling, mental health counseling, substance abuse counseling, as well as guidance counseling.

 Reviewed and edited by Sandip Roy – a medical doctor, psychology writer, happiness researcher.
-Founder of Happiness India Project, and chief editor of its blog.
-He writes popular-science articles on positive psychology and related medical topics.
+Founder of Happiness India Project.

 √ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.